joriskes/quiz/README.md

 - React-Query (https://tanstack.com/query/v4)

 ## Developer notes
 `/data/data.db` is the location of the database for strapi.
-It is intentionally part of the github project
+The sqlite database is intentionally added to version control, this way the strapi content-types are in sync with the frontend